escolmebartlebooth/usdc-t1-p3-final/README.md

 #### 2. Attempts to reduce overfitting in the model

-In the model submission i did not need to use DropOut to find a working test lap but I used a number of augmentations over the training data:
+In the model submission i did not need to use drop out to find a working test lap but I used a number of augmentations over the training data:
 * random selection of center, left, right image
 * balancing the data away from high zero angle frequency by only taking in 30% of zero angle center image un-warped
 * warping all other zero angle center images
 * randomly flipping or warping each non-zero image by 180 degrees and adjusting the steering angle
-* when using the left and right camera images from the simulator and adjusting the steering angle by 0.2
+* when using the left and right camera images from the simulator and adjusting the steering angle by 0.25
 * using recovery laps on sections of the course the model struggled with

 I retained 20% of the training data to be used as a validation data set.